byu-cce270/content/docs/unit1/2_analyzing_managing_data/data_read.md

  [Working with Functions](https://edu.gcfglobal.org/en/googlespreadsheets/working-with-functions/1/) - **Optional**

-## Thing to look out for and think about
+## Things to look out for and think about
 - Why do we use conditional formatting?
 - How would you use conditional formatting when given a table full of data?
 - How do you add a filter to your data set?